aavinashjha/IamLearning/Algorithms/Graphs/README.md

   > Edge wight lookup is O(E)
   > Actually it is degree
 - Convert from adjacency matrix to adjacency list -> O(N^2)
+- Adjacency list will have twice number of elements as number of edges in undirected graph as one edge is represented twice

 Incident Matrix
 ---------------